braze-inc/braze-docs/_docs/_user_guide/intelligence/intelligent_timing.md

 1. Create a campaign and compose your message.
 2. Select **Scheduled Delivery** as your delivery type.
 3. Under **Time-Based Scheduling Options**, select **Intelligent Timing**.
-4. Specify if this campaign should send once, or if it should repeat.
-5. Select the send date.
+4. Select the send date.
 See [campaign nuances](#campaign-nuances) for considerations.
-6. Determine if you want to [only send messages within specific hours](#sending-within-specific-hours).
+5. Determine if you want to [only send messages within specific hours](#sending-within-specific-hours).
-7. Specify a [fallback time](#fallback-time).
+6. Specify a [fallback time](#fallback-time).
 This is when the message will send if a user's profile doesn't have enough data to calculate an optimal time.

 ![Scheduling a campaign with Intelligent Timing][1]